About The Dance

 The Dance is a book about love, family and friendship, and learning how to dance with life’s constant spin.

-Why I Wrote the Dance – A Note from Suzie Carr
+Why I Wrote The Dance

 About a year ago, my admiration of honeybees turned into a healthy obsession to understand this magnificent creature more.
 I was sitting in my living room, flipping through some TedTalk videos, when I came across one presented by Dr. Marla Spivak, Why Bees are Disappearing.

 When the video ended, I immediately knew I wanted to learn much more about honeybees and what I could do as an individual to help save them.
 I also knew that one day I would write a novel featuring these magnificent beings.
 Dr. Spivak offered several key ways a person could immediately help save bees.
 She suggested planting wild flowers and avoiding the use of pesticides and insecticides.
 I knew I had a lot to learn, and thus one day I’d have a lot to share.

 I contacted Dr. Spivak and she referred me to an insightful book, Lessons From the Hive written by a fellow Entomology expert, Mark L. Winston.
 I absorbed every ounce of information he offered.
 Then, I furthered my research by contacting a local organic beekeeper at Sweet Artisans Apiary in MD.
 I sat down with Steve and Kathy Sweet (yes, their last name is so cool and fitting!) and they educated me on everything and anything honeybees.
 When they spoke, they did so with a love kindred to that of a parent talking about their child.
 They consider their bees family.
 The admiration and respect they have for them caused my eyes to tear as I listened to them for four hours on that first encounter.